apache/mynewt-site/docs/os/tutorials/add_shell.md

 ### Set up Serial connection

 You'll need a Serial connection to see the output of your program.
-You can see the instructions in the [Tasks and Priority Management](tasks_lesson.md)
+You can reference the [Serial Port Setup](../get_started/serial_access.md)
 Tutorial for more information on setting up your serial communications.

 <br>